dapphub/seth/README.md

 > "Looks like a great set of CLI tools, very devopsy." —Andreas Antonopolous

 > "The Unix approach you've taken is perfect." —`immutability`

-Seth is also the basis for other tools—such as [`token`], an ERC20 tool that will be integrated into Seth itself, and the [MakerDAO CDP utility] which lets you interact with the [Dai stablecoin system] from your shell.

 Contents
 ------------------------------------------------------------------------